snyrw/agent_experiment_1/README.md

+*The below was written by Claude.
+Take a lot of this with a grain of salt, as it may be misrepresenting research ideas and technical details when it comes to code.*

+---

-# Agent Interpretability Experiment — Scheming Probe
+# Agent Interpretability Experiment #1

 Exploratory research into whether a linear probe trained on residual stream activations can detect "scheming" behavior in a language model — and whether subtracting that direction causally changes the model's output.